-The traditional jewellery of West Bengal is usually made of Gold and precious stones.
+The traditional jewellery of West Bengal is usually made of gold and precious stones.
 It has a unique traditional style and has maintained the cultural ethnicity of India.

-Made of Gold, Patti Haar is crafted with intricate designing and immaculate precision.
+Made of Gold, Patli Haar is a type of Bengali jewellery that is crafted with intricate designing and immaculate precision.
 Though it has heavy intricate designs, it is comfortable to wear (due to its flattened shape).

-Jhumko or jhumka are crafted with the beautiful intricate floral motifs.
+Jhumko or jhumka are crafted with beautiful intricate floral motifs.
 Jhumko is hugely popular among the Bengali women.

 With new fashion trends, many new designs have been incorporated in the jhumko or jhumkas, making it more stylish and suitable for the latest fashion trends.

 These are traditional gold nose rings, mostly adorned by the brides during a Bengali marriage ceremony.

 Available in a plethora of designs and styles, this one of the most famous and most worn types of West Bengal jewellery.